🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Visa Pathways for Cyber Security Analysts
+Visa pathways for Cyber Security Analyst

-ACS Skills Assessment for Cyber Security Analysts
+Skills assessment for Cyber Security Analyst

 Employer Sponsorship Requirements

 Your sponsor must be an Australian employer registered with Department of Home Affairs as a valid sponsor.
 They lodge a Sponsorship Application nominating you for a specific Cyber Security Analyst role.
-The role must meet labour market testing requirements (demonstrating Australian recruitment efforts failed), and the salary must meet the Temporary Skilled Migration Income Threshold (TSMIT, currently AUD 70,000+ but cyber security salaries far exceed this).

 For 482, the employer must demonstrate the role cannot be filled by Australian citizens or permanent residents.
 For 186, the same labour market testing applies.
 Many employers use recruitment agencies familiar with visa sponsorship to navigate these requirements.
-Sponsorship processing takes 4–8 weeks after the employer lodges the application.

 Once sponsorship is approved, you lodge your visa application.
 The employer remains financially and legal responsible for aspects of your sponsorship (working conditions, safety, wages).
 You are entitled to the same workplace protections as Australian citizens.